alokpurohit18/footstats/README.md

 ## Description

  - A football analysis and prediction app, created using ReactJS and Flask.
- - The application uses ML and AI to predict predict team and player statistics as well as attributes.
+ - This application uses ML and AI to predict predict team and player statistics as well as attributes.

 ### Server :